Nihalmishraofficial/ML_Assignment/README.md

 ## 3. Implementing Linear Regression

 ### Overview:
-This program focuses on implementing linear regression on the Iris dataset to predict one of the flower's features based on the others.
+This program focuses on implementing linear regression on predictiing the salary of the user and mean squared error based on year of experience .
 Linear regression is a simple and commonly used algorithm that models the relationship between a dependent variable and one or more independent variables.

 ### Key Steps:
 - **Model Selection:** We choose linear regression as our model, which assumes a linear relationship between the dependent and independent variables.